kbooms/uo-gemvalue-calc/README.md

 # Ultima Online
 ## Gem to Gold Value Calculator

-This simple calculator with tally up the total gems in your bag (as user input) and return the current gold value
+This simple calculator that will tally up the total gems in your bag (as user input) and return the current gold value

 ![gem calculator](uo_gems.png)